liflab/beepbeep-3-book/markdown/basic/README.md

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/basic/PipingBinary.java#L42)

 This time, we create *two* sources of numbers.
 We intend to connect these two sources of numbers to a processor called `add`, which, incidentally, has two input pipes.
-The interesting bit comes in the calls to [int, ca.uqac.lif.cep.Processor, int) connect()](http://liflab.github.io/beepbeep-3/javadoc/ca/uqac/lif/cep/Connector.html#connect(ca.uqac.lif.cep.Processor,), which now includes a few more arguments.
+The interesting bit comes in the calls to [connect()](http://liflab.github.io/beepbeep-3/javadoc/ca/uqac/lif/cep/Connector.html#connect(ca.uqac.lif.cep.Processor, int, ca.uqac.lif.cep.Processor, int)), which now includes a few more arguments.
 The first call connects the output of `source1` to the *first* input of a processor called `add`.
 The second call connects the output of `source2` to the *second* input of `add`.
 Graphically, this is represented as follows:

 ![A processor with an input arity of two.](PipingBinary.png)